Aug. 24 – Labor Day, Sept. 4, 2023

 What began in 1854 as a territorial fair to highlight agriculture and encourage farming in the region became the Minnesota State Fair in 1859, a year after Minnesota was granted statehood.
 Learn more about the State Fair’s rich history.

 Today, often referred to as the “Great Minnesota Get-Together,” the annual Minnesota State Fair is one of the most popular tourist destinations in the region.
-The fair attracts more than 2 million guests annually.
-See attendance figures.
+Check out recent attendance figures.

-This end-of-summer tradition is always held the 12 days leading up to and through Labor Day.
-The 2020 Minnesota State Fair runs Aug.
-27 – Sept.
-7.
+This end-of-summer tradition is held the 12 days leading up to and through Labor Day.
+The 2023 Minnesota State Fair runs Aug.
+24-Labor Day, Sept.
+4.

-The fair employs more than 80 year-round full-time staff members.
-During the summer, about 450 seasonal staff are added.
-More than 2,300 people are hired as fair-time staff members.
+The Minnesota State Fair employs nearly 80 year-round full-time staff members and approximately 150 seasonal and 1,750 fair-time staff members.
 Learn more about fair-time employment.

 Located mid-way between Minneapolis and St. Paul, the 322-acre Minnesota State Fairgrounds is renowned for its beautiful gardens and architecture reflecting the art deco and Works Progress Administration eras.

 Hundreds of events are held on the fairgrounds throughout the year during the non-fair time, including horse and livestock competitions, merchandise sales, expositions, car shows and more.
-View a calendar of events.
+Check out a calendar of events.

 The Minnesota State Fair is a recipient of a 2013-14 BBB Torch Award for Ethics.
 The Better Business Bureau of Minnesota and North Dakota presents the award annually to companies that display exemplary levels of ethics, customer service and integrity in all aspects of their operations.

-The Minnesota State Fair is a quasi-state agency that is completely self-supporting.
-The fair has not received any public money or government appropriations of any kind since 1949.
+The Minnesota State Fair is a quasi-state agency that is self-supporting.
+The fair has not received state government appropriations of any kind since 1949.

 The fair is governed by the Minnesota State Agricultural Society.
-Society delegates represent all 87 county fairs in Minnesota, along with a few dozen statewide agricultural groups.
+Society delegates represent county fairs in the state’s 87 counties, as well as 42 statewide associations involved in agriculture, horticulture and education.
 A 10-member volunteer board of managers is elected annually from the delegates to set policy and provide oversight for the fair.
-Nine members represent the society’s nine regional districts, and the tenth (the president) serves at large.
+Nine members represent the society’s nine regional districts, and the 10th (the president) serves at large.
 The executive vice president serves as the fair’s general manager.